-"Noranda" means Noranda Inc.

-"Nottaway" means Ressources Nottaway Inc.

-"NPI" means net profit interest royalty.

-"NPV" means net present value.

-"NSR" means net smelter return.

-"NYSE" means the New York Stock Exchange.

-"OBL" means Osisko Bermuda Limited.

-"OMC Assets" means the assets contributed pursuant to the OMC Contribution Agreement including the following: (a) \$157,000,000 in cash; (b) the Canadian Malartic Royalty; (c) the publicly traded equity investments of OMC held at the effective time of the Agnico-Yamana Arrangement; and (d) all right, title and interest to the name "Osisko Mining Corporation".

-"OMC Contribution Agreement" means the contribution agreement dated June 16, 2014 between Osisko Mining Corporation (now Canadian Malartic Corporation) and Osisko, pursuant to which Osisko Mining Corporation transferred to Osisko all of its entire legal and beneficial right, title and interest in and to the OMC Assets.

-"OMC Liabilities" means all of the liabilities of Osisko Mining Corporation (now Canadian Malartic Corporation) and its affiliates, contingent or otherwise, which pertain to the OMC Assets but excluding any liability or obligation with respect to taxes for periods prior to June 16, 2014, the effective date of the Agnico-Yamana Arrangement.

-"OMC Share" means the common shares in the capital of Osisko Mining Corporation (now Canadian Malartic Corporation).

-"OP" means open pit.

-"OPEX" means operating expenses.

-"Opinaca" means Les Mines Opinaca Ltée.

-"Orion Acquisition Agreement" means the Acquisition Agreement dated June 4, 2017 among Osisko and the Orion Parties, including all schedules attached thereto.

-"Orion Parties" means, collectively, Orion Mine Finance (Master) Fund I LP, Orion Mine Finance (Master) Fund I-A LP, Orion Stream I, Orion Stream II, Orion Co-Investments IV LP, 8248567 Canada Limited and Lynx Metals Limited.

-"Orion Private Placement" has the meaning ascribed under the heading "Description of Business - Business Combination with Orion Mine Finance Group".

-"Orion Purchase Price" has the meaning ascribed under the heading "Description of Business - Business Combination with Orion Mine Finance Group".

-"Orion Stream I" means Orion Stream I (Stream) LLC (now OBL).

-"Orion Stream II" means Orion Stream II (now OBL).

-"Orion Transaction" has the meaning ascribed under the heading "Description of Business - Business Combination with Orion Mine Finance Group".

-"Osisko" or "Corporation" means Osisko Gold Royalties Ltd, a corporation existing under the QBCA, and all successors thereto.

-"Osisko Board" means the board of directors of Osisko, as the same is constituted from time to time.
+- "Noranda" means Noranda Inc. - "North Arrow" means North Arrow Minerals Inc. - "NPI" means net profit interest royalty. - "NPV" means net present value. - "NSR" means net smelter return. - "NYSE" means the New York Stock Exchange. - "OBL" means Osisko Bermuda Limited, a wholly-owned subsidiary of Osisko. - "OMC Assets" means the assets contributed pursuant to the OMC Contribution Agreement including the following: (a) \$157,000,000 in cash; (b) the Canadian Malartic Royalty; (c) the publicly traded equity investments of OMC held at the effective time of the Agnico-Yamana Arrangement; and (d) all right, title and interest to the name "Osisko Mining Corporation". - "OMC Contribution Agreement" means the contribution agreement dated June 16, 2014 between Osisko Mining Corporation (now Canadian Malartic Corporation) and Osisko, pursuant to which Osisko Mining Corporation transferred to Osisko all of its entire legal and beneficial right, title and interest in and to the OMC Assets. - "OMC Share" means the common shares in the capital of Osisko Mining Corporation (now Canadian Malartic Corporation). - "OP" means open pit. - "Opinaca" means Les Mines Opinaca Ltée. - "ore" means a natural aggregate of one or more minerals which, at a specified time and place may be mined, processed and sold at a profit, or from which some part may profitably be separated. - "Orion Acquisition Agreement" means the acquisition agreement dated June 4, 2017 among Osisko and the Orion Parties, including all schedules attached thereto. - "Orion Parties" means, collectively, Orion Mine Finance (Master) Fund I LP, Orion Mine Finance (Master) Fund I-A LP, Orion Stream I, Orion Stream II, Orion Co-Investments IV LP, 8248567 Canada Limited and Lynx Metals Limited. - "Orion Private Placement" has the meaning ascribed under the heading "General Development of Osisko's Business 2017 Orion Transaction". - "Orion Purchase Price" has the meaning ascribed under the heading "General Development of Osisko's Business 2017 Orion Transaction". - "Orion Stream I" means Orion Co-Investments I (Stream) LLC (now OBL). - "Orion Stream II" means Orion Co-Investments II (Stream) Limited (now OBL). - "Orion Transaction" has the meaning ascribed under the heading "General Development of Osisko's Business 2017 Orion Transaction". - "Osisko" or "Corporation" means Osisko Gold Royalties Ltd, a corporation existing under the QBCA, and all successors thereto. - "Osisko Board" means the board of directors of Osisko, as the same is constituted from time to time.